sharifi98/Slutta231223/README.md

-# Slutta231223 - Snus Quitting App
+# Slutte - Snus Quitting App

 Welcome to Slutta231223, an app dedicated to helping individuals quit snus effectively.
 Our goal is to provide a supportive and informative platform to track your journey towards a snus-free life.